Police link suspect in teen's murder in Addis sugarcane field to earlier, separate murder

 Police said they booked 23-year-old Devontae Johnson with murder and home invasion charges related to an August 2024 killing at a Chad Drive apartment complex.

 On the night of Aug.
 4, officers responded to the double shooting.
-Police said a man entered the home and shot two residents, killing one of them.
+Police said a man entered the home and shot two residents, killing 24-year-old Javontae Green.
 The shooter then ran away on foot.

 Police previously arrested Johnson as a principal to the second-degree murder of 18-year-old Ja'Marious Mitchell in December.
 Police also arrested Tyler Davis and Sterling Powell, both 18, for the killing after Mitchell's body was found in an Addis sugarcane field.